19 surge sparks bond rally, stocks on worst run in 18 months - Up News Info

 Article content

-LONDON — Risk-aversion ruled on Monday as a surge in worldwide coronavirus cases sank bond yields and left stocks facing their longest losing streak since the pandemic first hit global markets 18 months ago.
+NEW YORK — Investors moved away from risky assets on Monday as a rise in worldwide coronavirus cases crushed bond yields and left stocks facing losing streaks, with Wall Street falling more than 1%.

-Europe’s STOXX 600 slid over 2% in its worst session in seven months; London’s FTSE fell a similar amount to the lowest since mid-May as Britain’s “freedom day” lifting of COVID-19 restrictions was overshadowed by its fully vaccinated health minister contracting the virus.
+New COVID-19 cases rose in England and Asia, with U.S. infections soaring 70% last week, dampening optimism on the economic recovery.
+The 10-year yield fell 8.7 basis points to 1.212%, a low last seen in February, while the S&P 500 fell for a third straight session.

+“Investors shed risk assets in early morning trading amid fears of a surge in COVID infections that have the potential to curtail global growth,” said Peter Essele, head of investment management for Commonwealth Financial Network, in an e-mailed statement.
+“The risk aversion was most pronounced in the 10-year Treasury yield, which fell to its lowest level since the early days of 2021.

 Advertisement